Ritika821/Country-Covid-19-Tableau-Dashboard/README.md

 ## Conclusion :

 This Project is just for knowledge purpose with the motive of gaining qualitative information about the countries who have suffered from the Covid Pandemic.
 In the overview I can say that major countries that were affected by Corona are US, Brazil, India, UK, Russia etc. and these countries mostly belong from the regions Americans, South-East Asia and Europe.
-In these countries, better medical facilities are also available to deal with this infectious disease thats why their recovered cases was almost half and least were dead.
-This Dashboard is helpful to know the Worldwide history of 2020-21, the period of Covid-19 when almost whole country was under Quarentine.
+In these countries, better medical facilities are also available to deal with this infectious disease that's why their recovered cases was almost half and least were dead.
+This Dashboard is helpful to know the Worldwide history of 2020-21, the period of Covid-19 when almost whole country was under Quarantine.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------